-To join Troop 15, you’ll need to print out the following forms and bring them to the next meeting:
+To join our troops, you’ll need to print out the following forms and bring them to the next meeting:

-- Boy Scouts of America Annual Health and Medical Record, Parts A & B. (This form does not require a physical but does require that you attach a photocopy of both sides of one’s medical insurance card.)
+- Scouts, BSA Annual Health and Medical Record, Parts A & B. (This form does not require a physical but does require that you attach a photocopy of both sides of one’s medical insurance card.)
 To attend Scout events over 72 hours, a physical is required.
 Please use the BSA Annual Health and Medical Record, Parts ABC.

 - Troop 15 Continuing Medical Release and Permission Slip